top of page

 PhD Student

 I completed my undergraduate and BSc Hons degrees at North-West University (NWU) in Potchefstroom, specializing in Physiology and Psychology.
 I obtained my MSc in Biomedical Science at Cape Peninsula University of Technology (CPUT), focussing on early biomarkers for type 2 diabetes mellitus and hypertension.
-Throughout my academic journey, I have maintained a profound interest in mitochondrial and immunological processes which has culminated in my current research on ASD at the University of Cape Town.
+Throughout my academic journey, I have maintained a profound interest in mitochondrial and immunological processes which has culminated in my current research on ASD at the University of Cape Town using a multipotent stem cell model to study neuronal development, metabolism and inflammation in vitro.

 JORDYN SOLDIN